Today’s article is written by Suzannah Windsor.

 - A FREE copy of my short story “Perfect,” which was published in Grist: The Journal for Writers and isn’t available anywhere online.
 (If I had to choose a favourite of my stories, this is it.
 Grist has published some very accomplished writers such as Sherman Alexie, Elizabeth Gilbert, and Bret Anthony Johnston.)

 You might save your free writing critique for when you enter a writing contest or prior to submitting a story to literary magazines.
-As an editor at two different literary journals, I’m constantly evaluating short stories for the purpose of publication.
+As the editor of a literary journal, I’m constantly evaluating short stories for the purpose of publication.
 Getting feedback from a published writer/editor before you submit is a huge advantage.

 Just shoot me an email after you register, and I’ll send you details about your free stuff immediately.